lamhine/brfss_scd/README.md

 ### **Data Availability**

 Zipped folders containing SAS-format `.XPT` files for this analysis are available from the **CDC BRFSS website**.
-To keep this repository lightweight, we do **not** store large datasets here.

 To download the necessary BRFSS datasets, please refer to [`data_links.txt`](data_links.txt), which contains a full list of download links from the CDC.

 ### **Setup Instructions**